jinjagit/todo/README.md

 ### All todo-items:

 The default view at app start / reload.
-Lists all todo items from all projects, ordered by priority (and then by order of creation).
+Lists all to-do items from all projects, ordered by priority (and then by order of creation).

 ![screenshots-A.png](dist/img/screenshots-A.png)

-Note: multiple items can be expanded, but all expanded views will be closed if an item is saved with a changed priorty, or if a new item is added, to the currently viewed project (or the 'All to-do items view').
+Note: multiple items can be expanded, but all expanded items will be collapsed if any item is saved with a changed priorty, or if a new item is added, to the currently viewed project (or the 'All to-do items view').

 ### Projects: